dart-archive/www.dartlang.org/src/site/docs/tutorials/forms/index.markdown

 Let's begin with a basic, HTML-only form to learn a little bit about action, method, input elements, and the default behavior of forms.
-The search_form app running below provides a useful form that you can add to your website pages.
-It uses Google to search the specified website if the checkbox is selected, or the web if it is not, for the text entered by the user.
+The form below uses Google to search the website specified in the &lt;form&gt; tag if the checkbox is selected
+(or the web if it is not),
+for the text entered by the user.
 In this example,
 called `search_form`,
-the default is to search [dartlang.org](http://www.dartlang.org) for "Cookbook", another useful resource for learning about Dart.
+the default is to search [dartlang.org](http://www.dartlang.org) for "Cookbook", a useful resource for learning about Dart.

 <iframe class="running-app-frame"
         style="height:100px;width:500px;"